GuruPrasad888/7nmFinFET-StandardCellLibraryDesign/README.md

 ## Overview

 This project involves the design, simulation, synthesis, and physical verification of a custom 3-bit Arithmetic Logic Unit (ALU) using a 7nm technology node.
-The ALU supports basic arithmetic operations—addition and subtraction—based on a control signal and integrates a custom library of 34 standard cells developed at the same technology node.
+The ALU supports basic arithmetic operations (addition and subtraction) based on a control signal and integrates a custom library of 34 standard cells developed at the same technology node.

 ---